Contributing Guidelines

 Many activities invite you to passive learning (e.g. listening to talks and seminars, watching a YouTube video, going through a Coursera video course) but it is only when you actively practice a skill that you make mistakes, reflect on what you did, and try again.

-Here in the EdTech Club, we provide the as a way for you to practice your persuasive writing, presentation skills, and also share knowledge with our community.
+Here in the EdTech Club, we provide the EdTech Club Lightning Talks as a way for you to practice your persuasive writing, presentation skills, and also share knowledge with our community.

 We also help support you by cross-posting your generated content over LinkedIn and social media!